Flutter Getx App Tutorial Explained

 }

-Obx(()=>) or GetBuilder()
+Obx() or GetBuilder()

-If you have obs varaibles in your controller then you should use Obx(()=>) in your view around obs widgets(the widgets that use the obs variables).
-If you did not use obs variables and used updated() method in the controller, then you should use GetBuilder() in your view.
+If you have obs variables in your controller then you should use Obx() in your view around obs widgets(the widgets that use the obs variables).
+If you did not use obs variables, then you have use other mechanism to let the UI know that your variable value has changed.

 // home_view